 1. A traditional tea garden and tea room using a mix of materials from Japan and local sources.

 2. A koi pond and hill garden featuring a closed biological filtration system

 3. A large pond garden which also serves as a visual backdrop for the other two gardens

 The first two gardens are complete.
-The Saturday workshop will focus on the construction of a headwater and stream for the large pond garden, which is a work in progress that will eventually be connected to the pond and hill garden by a path.
+The Saturday workshop focused on the construction of a headwater and stream for the large pond garden, which is a work in progress that will eventually be connected to the pond and hill garden by a path.

-After some initial instruction on stream construction, participants will have the opportunity to design and build their own section of the stream using available materials.
-Following discussion of this exercise, focus will turn to the completion of the headwater for the large pond.
-Proper use of equipment like the tripod and excavator will be demonstrated as well as proper techniques for slinging and transporting stones.
+After some initial instruction on stream construction, participants had the opportunity to design and build their own section of the stream using available materials.
+Following discussion of this exercise, focus turned to the completion of the headwater for the large pond.
+Proper use of equipment like the tripod and excavator was demonstrated as well as proper techniques for slinging and transporting stones.